 The Entertainment Software Association’s charitable arm, the ESA Foundation, is offering 30 scholarships to women and minorities who aspire to get a job in the games industry.

 The amount of scholarships is double the 15 that were available in each of the past two years.
 The awards are worth $90K in total, and for the first time in the program’s three year history are available to high school students.

 User Review( votes)

-The studentships are also available to full-time students at accredited four-year colleges and universities.
-The grants apply to students pursuing videogame careers in the field of graphic design, computer science, animation, programming, digital entertainment or software engineering.
+Scholarships are also available to full-time students at accredited four-year colleges and universities.
+The scholarships apply to students pursuing videogame careers in the field of graphic design, computer science, animation, programming, digital entertainment or software engineering.

 Students may apply online for one $3,000 scholarship for the 2009-2010 academic year until May 15.